Charleston is getting a Guy Fieri restaurant ... kinda

 The Post & Courier reports

-that Carnival's Ecstacy, which calls the Port of Charleston home, is getting a two-week upgrade that includes the addition of Guy's Burger Joint, a "made-to-order hamburger restaurant in partnership with Food Network star Guy Fieri."
+that Carnival's Ecstasy, which calls the Port of Charleston home, is getting a two-week upgrade that includes the addition of Guy's Burger Joint, a "made-to-order hamburger restaurant in partnership with Food Network star Guy Fieri."

 According to Carnival's website, "we went looking for someone to help us grill up the best burgers at sea, and we found just the guy."
 Carnival promises that Guy's Burger Joint will "bring all the authentic appeal of a roadside burger shack to ... the cool poolside spot for hot burgers and hand-cut fries.
 Try a fresh-off-the-grill burger Guy’s way, or take it off-road to our toppings bar and truly make it your own."